 My friend Richard, a former inmate who has been released from prison, learned this truth the hard way (see thesparrowministries.org).
 For several years I wrote words of encouragement to him.
 After becoming a Christian, he wanted to grow in the faith but there were obstacles.
 One of the most difficult is printed below:

 I feared that I might die, it was so cold.
 I had taken a plastic gallon jug and filled it with hot water to place between my feet just to keep them from freezing.
 The furnace was broken and the authorities had no intent on fixing it until after the Thanksgiving holiday.
 So we covered ourselves as best we could and tried to rest in the cold cells - shivering.

-My beige and gray six-by-nine cell had a steel cot, steel table, steel seat and one window which served only to slow the wind down, not stop it.
-I laid there and thought about my life.
+My beige and gray six-by-nine cell had a steel cot, steel table, steel seat, and one window which served only to slow the wind-down, not stop it.
+I lay there and thought about my life.
 I felt utterly alone.
-I had no contact from my family and all my friends had disappeared.
+I had no contact with my family and all my friends had disappeared.
 Was God eluding me too?
 In that misery, I began to question God.
 Was He real, and more importantly, did He love me?
 The only answer that came was the fog of my breathing and a cold turkey sandwich.
 "Great Thanksgiving," I mumbled.

 I prided myself on being strong, but I was weeping in the cold.
 As I wept, I begged God for a sign that He really cared.
 I had made terrible choices in the past but I thought I had finally made a good one the day I asked Jesus to be my Lord and Savior.
 However, I even questioned that on this horrible day.